smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/psql_scripts/Make Help.md

 #-
 #- all: Run all completed alter scripts and test [DEFAULT]
 #- patch: Run all completed alter scripts on both sahsuland_dev and sahusland
+#- repatch: Re-run all in-complete alter scripts on both sahsuland_dev and sahusland
 #- dev: Run all alter scripts in development
 #-
 #- 2. build